eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 void Discovery::unblockWait()
 {
     m_blocking = false;
-    // could also unblock with a dedicated condition to break the wait but that requires more code
+    // could also unblock with a dedicated condition to unblock the wait but that requires more code
-    // and is not necessary if it is only supposed to happen once m_waitset.markForDestruction();
+    // (additional trigger) and is not necessary if it is only supposed to happen once m_waitset.markForDestruction();
 }
 ```